Domenico Egidio Rossi: Biography

-In Rastatt Rossi lived with his wife, Anna Magdalena, and their four children until the death of the Marquis in January 1707.
-The margrave widow was the court architect too expensive, so they 1707 dismissed him a few weeks after the death of the Marquis and his pupil Lorenzo di Sale was appointed the new court builder.
+In Rastatt, Rossi lived with his wife, Anna Magdalena, and their four children until the death of the Marquis in January 1707.
+The Margrave's widow said the court architect was too expensive, so in 1707 they dismissed him a few weeks after the death of the Marquis and his pupil Lorenzo di Sale was appointed the new court builder.
 Rossi then returned to Italy in 1708, where he worked for the Duke of Parma and Francesco Maria Farnese.
 1708 Rossi was pulled from the Countess's employment because of damage to the roof and the ceiling of the Rastatt castle.
 Held accountable, in 1708 he was initially arrested in Mantua, but soon was set free again.

 Schloss Rastatt

 Schloss Rastatt is a baroque schloss in Rastatt, Germany.
 The palace and the Garden were built between 1700 and 1707 by the Italian architect Domenico Egidio Rossi as ordered by Margrave Louis William of Baden.